bjurd/gmod-discord-relay/README.md

 - Relays Discord messages to in-game (duh)
 - Relays in-game messages to Discord (duh)
-- Can read and write to multiple channels/guilds for the same server
+- Can read and write to multiple channels/guilds at once
 - Simple configuration
 - Runs entirely on the server, no external backends or processes
 - A-OK caching to make it fast like a racecar